 - Group photo and conference concludes

-Order shirts through this link.
+Order through Custom Ink at this link.

 On Friday we recommend cars and vans use the Capitol Visitors Parking Garage.

 On Saturday, schools can park in the parking garage connected to the campus.
 If you are bringing a bus, please email us for parking instructions.

 Feb 2001 – Keith Carter